 Floral Fantasy is the third dome which is majorly decorative and focuses on astounding the visitor.
 Along with education on horticulture, it’s a lavish show of what people can do in a fantasy world.
 As you enter the area, you will see a series of upside-down dangling flowers.

-The gardens take inspiration from hanging gardens of Babylon and fairy tales.
+The gardens take inspiration from the hanging gardens of Babylon and fairy tales.
 There is also a 4D simulator.
-It gives you a ride of the entire gardens from the viewpoint of a dragonfly.
+It gives you a ride of the entire garden from the viewpoint of a dragonfly.